MahendraNG/django-rest/README.md

 EMAIL_HOST_USER = ''  # Add smtp username
 EMAIL_HOST_PASSWORD = ''  # Add smtp password

+You need to create a Django superuser, once you done with that you need to navigate into admin section, and need to creat an application for OAuth2 to get CLIENT_ID and CLIENT_SECRET. and put this  CLIENT_ID and CLIENT_SECRET to settings file.

 These are the valid end point with CURL request that will work on terminal.

 To register a user: